spk121/guile-gi/README.md

 - libguile-gi.so or libguile-gi.dll: a compiled module that contains glue code to interface with GObject

+Note that it doesn't come with bindings to GTK3 or GLib out of the box, but, you can use this library to generate those bindings automatically.

 For the moment, the docs are at https://spk121.github.io/guile-gi/